 Work will range from routine testing to urgent medical emergencies.
 It can be a very high-pressured environment.
 For example, in some cases the patient will still be on the operating table whilst you are examining a section of a tumor that’s just been removed.
 You will then have to advise on whether or not the surgeon needs to preform more extensive surgery.

 The role of a Biomedical Scientist can be life changing, it under-pins every aspect of the patient’s care in modern medicine.

 Many Biomedical Science graduates go into medical research, either through further study or straight into industry; working on various areas of drug discovery, including cancer treatments, heart disease medication, and antibiotics.
 Graduates are well equipped to have a major societal impact working for institutes such as the World Health Organisation (WHO).

 Bradford graduate, Imad Faghmous was part of an Ebola response group for the WHO just three years after graduating with a BSc Biomedical Science degree.

 Specializing in epidemiology, he worked in Geneva looking at modelling the Ebola outbreak in Africa to help map out the spread of the disease and inform how to combat and prepare for a similar outbreak in the future.

 Getting under the skin of science

 You may be thinking that Biomedical Sciences are all about medicine and disease, but you’d be wrong.

-It can involve testing and developing cosmetics for brands such as Boots No7 and products for Unilever, or researching how the skin ages and developing anti-aging solutions.
+It can involve testing and developing cosmetics for brands such as Boots No7 and products for Unilever or researching how the skin ages and developing anti-ageing solutions.